 CompTIA

 Core series: includes basic certification programs suitable for individuals and students preparing to enter the IT workforce and professionals changing careers to IT, or technology-related fields.
-This category includes CompTIA IT Fundamentals, CompTIA A+, CompTIA Network+, and CompTIA Security+.
+This category includes CompTIA Tech+, CompTIA A+, CompTIA Network+, and CompTIA Security+.

-Infrastructure certification pathway: includes CompTIA core certification programs followed by CompTIA Linux+, CompTIA Server+, and CompTIA Cloud+.
+Infrastructure certification pathway: includes all CompTIA core certification programs followed by CompTIA Server+, CompTIA Linux+, and CompTIA Cloud+.

 Certification Exam Formula

-Performance-based questions require the candidate to perform a task or solve a problem in a simulated IT environment.
-For each performance-based question, the exam prompts the candidate to perform a specific task or troubleshoot a specific problem.
+- Performance-Based Questions (PBQs): require the candidate to perform a task or solve a problem in a simulated IT environment, evaluating their ability to apply skills in real-world scenarios.
+For each PBQ, the exam prompts the candidate to perform a specific task or troubleshoot a specific problem.

 Performance-based questions on CompTIA exams are designed around real-world computer scenarios to test the knowledge and skills related to different aspects of IT infrastructure, such as the use of a command-line interface, or networking environments.